mirzaalihussain2/mirzaalihussain2.github.io/index.md

 ### **Startbook**, Software Engineer
 **Aug 2023 – Apr 2024**

-_A platform for founders, startups and incubators to share pitch decks, manage data, and collaborate with investors and partners.
+<p class="lato-light-italic">A platform for founders, startups and incubators to share pitch decks, manage data, and collaborate with investors and partners.
 Clients include: Barclays, Imperial College London, LSE, UCL, KCL.
-Bootstrapped to 6-figure revenue._
+Bootstrapped to 6-figure revenue.</p>

 * Eliminated 152 hours of operational work annually by refactoring backend user authentication script.
 * Created a full-stack WYSIWYG email editor, allowing client admins to send 100s of personalised emails at once.